GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/manifest/minimum_chrome_version/index.md

 existing users know that they are no longer receiving updates.

 {% Aside 'note' %}
-Chrome OS users using [ephemeral mode][ephemeral] are treated as new users each time they sign in.
+Enterprise users using [ephemeral mode][ephemeral] are treated as new users each time they sign in.
 This means that if they are using a Chrome version lower than the `minimum_chrome_version`, your extension will not be installed.
 {% endAside %}